aaditya2210/ride-booking-modified/README.md

 - simplified pricing logic
 - no real GPS or maps integration
 - service recovery still depends on local Docker startup behavior

-These limitations do not reduce the academic value of the project, but they indicate areas for future extension.

 ---